nuralia1/Intel-Training/README.md

    <details><summary> Isolation </summary>

    * CMOS process need to be isolated from one another so that they do not have unexpected interactions.
    * The transistor gate consists of a thin gate oxide layer.
    * The thick oxide used to be formed by a process called Local Oxidation of Silicon (LOCOS).
    * A problem with LOCOS-based processes is the transition between thick and thin oxide, which extended some distance laterally to form a so-called bird’s beak.
    * Starting around the 0.35 µm node, shallow trench isolation (STI) was introduced to avoid the problems with LOCOS.
-    * STI forms insulating trenches of SiO2 surrounding the transistors (everywhere except the active area).
+   * STI forms insulating trenches of SiO2 surrounding the transistors (everywhere except the active area)

    </details>